 Iowa DNR Technical Bulletin 23.1.

-We recommend that you apply for your water use permit before construction.
+We recommend that you apply for your water use permit before constructing your well.
 Water Use permits are issued to convey the right to use quantities of water for beneficial purposes.
 A Water Use Permit is required for any person or entity that withdraws 25,000 gallons or more of water in a 24-hour period.
 The permit lists the amount of water that can be withdrawn each year by the permittee and is valid for 10 years.
-A Water Use Permit also requires that a Water Use Report be submitted each year to the Iowa DNR.
-Typical examples of water use permit holders include, but are not limited to, public water supply systems, power plants, manufacturing and processing industries, agricultural businesses, irrigation users (crop agricultural, golf courses, truck farms, athletic fields), rock and gravel quarry operations, construction and foundation dewatering operations, recreational water uses and comfort heating an cooling systems.
-To find out more about Water Use Permits or to apply for yours today please refer to the
+A Water Use Permit also requires that a Water Use Report be submitted to the Iowa DNR each year.
+Typical examples of water use permit holders include, but are not limited to, public water supply systems, power plants, manufacturing and processing industries, agricultural businesses, irrigation users (crop/agricultural, golf courses and turf, truck farms, athletic fields), rock and gravel quarry operations, construction and temporary and permanent dewatering operations, recreational water uses and heating and/or cooling systems.
+To find out more about Water Use Permits or to apply for yours today, please refer to the

 The Illinois State Water Survey and the Illinois Water Resources Center at the University of Illinois are pleased to announce a new nationwide training initiative funded by the Rural Community Assistance Partnership (RCAP) through a grant from the U.S. Environmental Protection Agency.

 Click here to find out how the class works.

 Well Drillers - Can drill wells and plug all classes of wells.